ywwang1314/python_midterm_project/README.md

 # python_midterm_project
-Project name: The weather and air pollution index
+Project name: The relationshipt between the weather and air pollution indexes

 ## Report on the Analysis